-While appliance maintenance may not be first on your to-do list, a little prevention goes a long way to avoid bigger problems.
-This is particularly true in the case of dryer maintenance and dryer vent cleaning, where a clogged vent can have serious consequences.
-We’ll discuss how to clean your dryer vent, starting with your lint trap and ending with the vent itself.
+While appliance maintenance may not be first on your to-do list, a little prevention goes a long way to avoid more significant problems.
+This is particularly true in the case of dryer maintenance and dryer vent cleaning.
+Clogged dryer vents can cause longer drying times, higher energy bills, and even fires.

 Why You Should Clean Your Dryer Vent

-- Move the dryer out from the wall
+- Pull the dryer out from the wall

 - Disconnect the dryer from its power source

 - Separate the vent duct from the dryer and, using the appliance brush, brush out any lint from the vent and duct

 - Use a narrow attachment of your vacuum to remove any remaining lint carefully

 - Vacuum up any dust and lint on the floor of your work area

 - Brush out the vent exhaust on the outside of your house, reaching up with the brush into the duct that connects to the exhaust

 - Reattach the vent duct to your dryer